Last updated on: September 30th, 2022

 Annual Leave

-• An employee who works with the same employer for more than a year and less than 10 years, shall receive 3 weeks of vacation leave upon completion of each year of employment; and
+• An employee who works with the same employer for more than a year and less than 10 years shall receive 3 weeks of annual leave upon completion of each year of employment; and

-• An employee who works for more than 10 years or more with the same employer shall receive 4 weeks of annual vacation upon completion of each year of employment.
+• An employee who works for more than 10 years or more with the same employer shall receive 4 weeks of annual leave upon completion of each year of employment.

-An employee who is entitled to vacation but does not take that vacation shall be paid vacation pay not later than 11 months after the day on which the employee becomes entitled to the vacation.
-The employer shall pay vacation pay to the employee either on the employee’s normal payday or at the employee’s request before going on vacation leave.
+An employee who is entitled to a vacation but does not take that annual leave shall be paid annual leave pay not later than 11 months after the day on which the employee becomes entitled to the annual leave.

 Meal Breaks